chri3i/Ruvaak-Readme/README.md

 Enemies are spawned from leveled lists which are semi-random.
 Ruvaak is not de-leveled but there are occasionally high level enemies in lower level areas.
 You can't defeat them at low levels.
 Try your luck later or use some strategies to overcome these hurdles.
 There are also some extremly powerful bosses scattered around the world.
 Those are meant for mid to high level characters.
 Avoid them as a low level character.

-### I can't draw my weapons underwater

-That's how the mod works and I can't change anything about that.
-To fight underwater you need to have your weapons drawn before going in.

 ### OP Loot

 There are some extremely powerful items in most of the dungeon boss chests.
 While I might make some adjustments, you can assume it's intentional.
 I want loot to feel rewarding.
 After all, there's a chance that you had some tough battles before getting to the chest.